 - Snorkel & Mask

-- Wetsuit (not essential but recommend as the water can feel colder the longer you stay in)
+- Wetsuit (not essential but recommended as the water can feel colder the longer you stay in)

 - A buddy!